trust-mfn-berlin/animals-as-objects/vault/story.micropaleontology.md

 [^micropaleontology2]: The impact of these early descriptions is quantified in Lazarus, David.
 "The legacy of early radiolarian taxonomists, with a focus on the species published by early German workers." _Journal of Micropalaeontology_ 33, no. 1 (2014): 3-19.
 [^micropaleontology3]: This argument is clearly laid out in Orbigny, Alcide Dessalines d'.
 1846.
 Foraminifères fossiles du bassin tertiaire de Vienne (Autriche).
 Paris: Gide et Compe. https://doi.org/10.5962/bhl.title.145432
 [^micropaleontology4]: See, for instance, Churchill, Frederick B. "The guts of the matter.
 Infusoria from Ehrenberg to Bütschli: 1838–1876." _Journal of the History of Biology_ 22, no. 2 (1989): 189-213. https://doi.org/10.1007/BF00139512
+[^micropaleontology5]: This history is told in detail in Gries, Robbie Rice.
+"How female geologists were written out of history: the micropaleontology breakthrough." _Geological Society of America Memoirs_ 214 (2018): 11-22. https://doi.org/10.1130/2018.1214(02)

 :::DE:::